naskarsourjya/icb_mpc/README.md

 What is mod(I2)??
 Page 6 of reghu paper 6

+# Week 3 (27/01/2025)

+## query
+1. do we do the calculations for only one miss coverage value(alpha).
+That means only one pair
+2. np.quantile(arr, 0.7) computes the value below which 70% of the data falls.
+If the 0.7th quantile lies between two data points, linear interpolation is used by default.
+3.

 ## open points
+1. big red flag with reshpe!
+Reshpae is first filling individaul rows.
+I want it to first fill up columns.

 Scale data (standard scaling or min max scaling) before training.